GabAlpha/obsidian-githobs/README.md

 #### Use Obsidian as Github issue editor!

-A simple plugin to create Github issues directly from Obsidian **with Git logic**
+A simple plugin to create Github issues directly from Obsidian **with Git logic**, with
+- 🔄 fetch
+- ⬆️ push

-with 🔄 fetch, ⬆️ push & ⬇️ pull your issue
+- ⬇️ pull

 ---